Cross-border collaboration in the digital environment30.09.2020

 CBPR requirements for certified companies and participating countries

 CBPR-certified companies must follow the baseline set of rules established in the APEC Privacy Framework.
 This framework is intended to promote a flexible approach to information privacy protection across member economies, while avoiding the creation of unnecessary barriers to information flows.
-To date, nine jurisdictions have joined the CBPR system: Australia; Canada; Taiwan, China; Japan; Republic of Korea; Mexico; the Philippines; Singapore; and the United States.
+To date, nine jurisdictions have joined the CBPR system including Australia; Canada; Japan; Republic of Korea; Mexico; the Philippines; Singapore; and the United States.

 APEC continues to focus on facilitating technological and policy exchanges among member countries, particularly in promoting cooperation to develop the digital economy.
 The 2017 APEC Internet and Digital Economy Roadmap built on previous initiatives and serves as a framework to guide member states on key areas and actions, including to promote “coherence and cooperation of regulatory approaches affecting the Internet and digital economy,” and to facilitate the “free flow of information and data for the development of the Internet and Digital Economy, while respecting applicable domestic laws and regulations,” as presented in the box below.